-- a.
-Sunshine Requirement: A Host Community shall ensure that impact fee invoices include a specific description of how the alleged impact fees were spent, including each line item for each good or service charged stating its cost, purpose, and relation to a Marijuana Establishment's operations. - b.
+- (a) General Requirements.
+Pursuant to M.G.L. c.
+94G, \S 4(a1⁄2), the Commission is charged with establishing criteria for reviewing, certifying, and approving CIFs. - 1.
+To qualify as a CIF, an impact fee claimed by a Host Community must be Reasonably Related. - 2.
+On certification by the Commission, a CIF becomes properly due and payable unless disputed by a Marijuana Establishment consistent with 935 CMR 500.180(4)(c)4.a. - 3.
+A Host Community may assess a CIF as a condition of allowing a License Applicant or a Marijuana Establishment to operate or continue to operate in its community.
+A Host Community may also opt not to assess a CIF. - 4.
+A Host Community may also opt not to assess a CIF. - 5.
+A Host Community shall ensure that the initial invoice period of claimed impact fees covers a one-year period that starts from the date the Commission grants a Marijuana Establishment a final license.
+A Host Community shall further ensure that all subsequent, one-year invoice periods are consistent with the anniversary of a Marijuana Establishment's final license date.
+The Commission will not certify any impact fees attributable to dates outside of the applicable invoice period. - 6.
+A Host Community seeking to assess a CIF shall transmit an itemized invoice to a Marijuana Establishment in a form and manner determined by the Commission documenting claimed impact fees arising from the preceding year of a Marijuana Establishment's operations. - a.
+Sunshine Requirement: A Host Community shall ensure that impact fee invoices include a specific description of how the claimed impact fees were spent, including each line item for each good or service charged stating its cost, purpose, and relation to a Marijuana Establishment's operations. - b.
 A Host Community shall transmit its impact fee invoice to a Marijuana Establishment no later than one month after the anniversary of the date the Marijuana Establishment received a final license from the Commission.
 A Host Community's failure to transmit the impact fee invoice to a Marijuana Establishment within the prescribed time shall result in a forfeiture of any CIF for the applicable year of operations. - c.
 A Host Community shall ensure that the impact fee invoice is restricted to the license number(s) operating from the licensed Premises alleged to have impacted the community.
-For CMOs, a Host Community shall transmit an impact fee invoice to a Marijuana Establishment and an MTC. - 6.
-Within 30 calendar days of receiving a Host Community's invoice of alleged impact fees, a Marijuana Establishment shall submit the invoice and any supporting documentation, if applicable, to the Commission in a form and manner determined by the Commission. - 7.
-A Marijuana Establishment that has agreed to pay a CIF under its HCA shall annually pay any undisputed CIF no later than eight months from the date of receiving a Host Community's invoice of alleged impact fees.
-This subdivision shall not be construed to require a Marijuana Establishment to pay a CIF if a Marijuana Establishment's payment obligation is the subject of a nonfrivolous legal dispute either before the Commission or a court of competent jurisdiction.
+For CMOs, a Host Community shall transmit an impact fee invoice to a Marijuana Establishment and an MTC. - 7.
+Within 30 calendar days of receiving a Host Community's invoice of claimed impact fees, a Marijuana Establishment shall submit the invoice and any supporting documentation, if applicable, to the Commission in a form and manner determined by the Commission. - 8.
+A Marijuana Establishment that has agreed to pay a CIF under its HCA shall annually pay any undisputed CIF no later than the end of the current fiscal year or within 90 days of the date of the Commission's CIF certification, whichever is later.
+This subdivision shall not be construed to require a Marijuana Establishment to pay a CIF if a Marijuana Establishment's payment obligation is the subject of a nonfrivolous legal dispute either through the Commission's administrative hearing process or before a court of competent jurisdiction.